deepak1992-SE/lineitem-automation-tool/README.md

 ### Line Item Creation

 Each price bucket creates a line item with:
-- Custom targeting using `pwtecp` values
+- Custom targeting using `pwtecp` values for price ranges
+- Platform targeting using `pwtplt` values
+- Bidder targeting using `pwtpid` values (when bidder code is specified)
 - Appropriate currency settings
 - Optimized for Google Ad Manager integration